 - Correct Use: Follow the instructions given by the device manufacturer or health professional.
 If the prosthesis or orthosis is incorrectly fitted, the device may get damaged.
 If used incorrectly, the patient may also suffer an injury.
 Healthcare professionals should provide the patient with comprehensive training on the use of the device.

 - Avoid Overloading: When using a prosthesis or orthosis, activities that put excessive strain on the affected limb should be avoided.
 For example, a person who has undergone knee replacement surgery should be cautious.
 High-impact sports should not be attempted without medical approval.
 Running should only be started with a doctor’s approval.
-Op.
-Dr. Özgür Oktay Nar recommends that patients using prostheses gradually increase their activity levels and monitor their body’s reactions.

 - Regular Checkup: Prostheses and orthoses wear out over time.
 They may also require adjustment depending on changes in the patient’s condition.
 Therefore, they should be checked regularly by an orthopedic specialist or prosthetic-orthotic technician.
 If necessary, the device should be renewed or parts replaced.